sergioaten/msteams-notifications/README.md

 | `webhook`    | Teams webhook URL.                                                         | Yes      | -                                                                          |
 | `buttons`    | Buttons in YAML format.                                                    | No       | -                                                                          |
 | `dry_run`    | Dont send notification if true.
 Default is false.                          | No       | false                                                                      |

+See [Microsoft Docs](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using?tabs=cURL) for more information on building the YAML objects.

 ## Outputs